oktadev/okta-blog/_source/_posts/2021-04-19-spring-cloud-sleuth.md

 {% img blog/spring-cloud-sleuth/sleuth-example-diagram.png alt:"Select OIDC app type" width:"800" %}{: .center-image }

 In practice, the span and trace IDs look like the following in log entries (the bracketed section after the `INFO`).
 Notice how the span ID and trace ID are the same?
 That's because this is the root span, the beginning of the request tree identified by that particular trace ID.

 ```
 service1.log:2016-02-26 11:15:47.561  INFO [service1,2485ec27856c56f4,2485ec27856c56f4] 68058 --- [nio-8081-exec-1] i.s.c.sleuth.docs.service1.Application   : Hello from service1.
 Calling service2
 ```

 These are the Sleuth span and trace IDs associated with the service name.

 ```
 [service1,2485ec27856c56f4,2485ec27856c56f4]
 [SERVICE NAME,TRACE,SPAN]
 ```

 Once you have all these nifty log entries with IDs in them, you need a log aggregation and analytics tool to make sense of them.
 You can use any of the freely available tools: Kibana, Splunk, Logstash, etc., if you want.
 In this tutorial, you'll use Zipkin.
 Zipkin is a Java-based distributed tracing system that is designed for just this use case and works seamlessly with Spring Cloud Sleuth.

 In this tutorial, you're going to create a simple, example Spring Boot service that has two endpoints.
 You're going to run two different instances of this service and use HTTPie to make a request to one instance of the service.
 This service will make a request to the second instance of the service, which will return a reply to the first service, which will return a reply to your original request.
 This request process will be logged and the Sleuth log entries automatically pushed to a local Zipkin server, and you will be able to visualize the request flow using the Zipkin server.

 The point of the example is to demonstrate how to integrate Spring Cloud Sleuth and how Spring Cloud Sleuth allows you to track request flow across different services.
 Also how the whole process can be secured using Okta and JSON Web Tokens.

-## Requirements

 Before you get started, you need to have a few things installed.

-**Java 11**: This project uses Java 11.
+- **Java 11**: This project uses Java 11.
 OpenJDK 11 will work just as well.
 Instructions are found on the [OpenJDK website](https://openjdk.java.net/install/).
 OpenJDK can also be installed using [Homebrew](https://brew.sh/).
 Alternatively, [SDKMAN](https://sdkman.io/) is another great option for installing and managing Java versions.

-**Okta CLI**: You’ll be using Okta as an OAuth/OIDC provider to add JWT authentication and authorization to the application.
+- **Okta CLI**: You'll be using Okta as an OAuth/OIDC provider to add JWT authentication and authorization to the application.
 You can go to [our developer site](https://developer.okta.com) to learn more about Okta.
 You need a free developer account for this tutorial.
 The Okta CLI is an easy way to register for a free Okta developer account, or log in to an existing one, and configure a Spring Boot app to use Okta as an auth provider.
 The [project GitHub page](https://github.com/okta/okta-cli) has installation instructions.

-**HTTPie**: This is a powerful command-line HTTP request utility that you'll use to test the WebFlux server.
+- **HTTPie**: This is a powerful command-line HTTP request utility that you'll use to test the Spring Boot server.
 Install it according to [the docs on their site](https://httpie.org/doc#installation).

-## Bootstrap The Spring Boot App Using The Spring Initializr
+## Bootstrap a Spring Boot App Using the Spring Initializr

 Spring has a great project called Spring Initializr.
 Why no "e"?
 Because it's cool, that's why.
 Joking aside, it's pretty great.
-You can go to [the website](https://start.spring.io/) and quickly configure a starter project.
+You can go to [start.spring.io](https://start.spring.io/) and quickly configure a starter project.
 You can browse the project online before you download it.
 You can get a link you can share and save for the configured project.
 And you can even use a REST API, which is what you'll do below.

 Open a bash shell and run the command below.
 This will download the project as a compressed tarball, untar it, and navigate you into the project directory.